juspay/hyperswitch/docs/try_local_system.md

    nix run .#ext-services
    ```

-This will run below services using `process-compose`
+This will start the following services using `process-compose`
-- Postgres
+- PostgreSQL
-   - Create DB used by the application
-   - Create an user to be used by the application
+   - Creates database and an user to be used by the application
 - Redis

 ### Develop in a Nix environment (coming soon)

-Nix development environment ensures all the required project dependencies, including both the tools and services are available without having to install any of the dependencies manually.
+Nix development environment ensures all the required project dependencies, including both the tools and services are readily available, eliminating the need for manual setup.

 Run below command in hyperswitch directory